 Terms involving only constants, known variables, and pre-calculation variables are entered into these equations as appropriate.
-The equation solver includes the , /, +, and - operators.
+The equation solver includes the , , $^+$, $^+$, and $^-$ operators.
 The equation solver also includes the following functions: sin, cos, tan, asin, acos, atan, pow (x^y), and ln (natural logarithm).
-These are used to build the terms and coefficients of the pre-calculation, post-calculation, and equation system equations.
+These operators and functions are used to build the terms and coefficients of the pre-calculation, post-calculation, and equation system equations.

 Equations entered in this section must be independent, linear equations with the number of equations matching the number of unknown variables.
-Any non-linear calculations (e.g., diameter of a circle given the area) can be done in the "Pre- and Post-Calculation" sections.
+Any non-linear calculations (e.g., diameter of a circle given the area) must be done in the "Pre- or Post-Calculation" sections.
 When the "Calculate" button is clicked, several equation format checks are done, error messages displayed, and points deducted if appropriate.
 The system of equations is also checked at this time to insure that they are independent.
-The equations system and post-calculation equations are then solved.
-Next, the values of the unknown variables and post-calculation variables are compared against a list of correct answers provided by the problem designer.
-If the problem statement includes random parameters, the problem designer must provide correct answer equations for each of the unknown and post-calculation variables that only include constants and the random variables.
-User answers are considered incorrect if they are not within +/- 1% of the designer's answers.
+The system of equation and post-calculation equations are then solved.
+Next, the values of the unknown variables and post-calculation variables are compared against the answers produced from a set of correct answer equations provided by the problem designer.
+If the problem statement includes random parameters, the problem designer must provide correct answer equations for the unknown and post-calculation variables that only include constants and the random variables.
+User answers are considered incorrect if they are not within +/- 1% (at the discretion of the designer) of the designer's answers.
 Incorrect user answers are highlighted and the user can proceed to edit any item on the screen and recalculate their answers.
-The user's opportunity to revise a solution based upon feedback is known to achieve deep, lasting learning (Suskie17).
+The user's opportunity to revise a solution based upon feedback is known to achieve deep, lasting learning (Suskie19).

-M-MODEL Authoring Tool:
+M-MODEL Authoring Tool